 MISTIE is a series of clinical trials where neurosurgeons and neurologists are trying to quickly remove this blood clot from the brain using a thrombolytic (MISTIE II and MISTIE III) or a CT-guided endoscope (MISTIE-ICES).

-Preliminary results from the MISTIE-II trial have shown that blood clot in the brain can be successfully removed quickly and safely.
+Preliminary results from the MISTIE II trial have shown that blood clot in the brain can be successfully removed quickly and safely.
 These early results also suggest that the MISTIE technique reduces the rate of death and improves the patient's neurologic functioning and quality of life in the year following this type of hemorrhagic stroke.
-Dr. Daniel F. Hanley, co-principal investigator, presented the phase II results at the 2013 International Stroke Conference in Honolulu.
+Dr. Daniel F. Hanley, co-principal investigator, presented the phase 2 results at the 2013 International Stroke Conference in Honolulu.
 The slides are downloadable at the following link.
 (An editable PowerPoint version is also downloadable by participating clinical sites, after log-in, for use in Grand Round presentations.)

-In September 2013, a follow-on study, MISTIE-III, was funded by the US National Institutes of Health.
-Over the next 4 years, this study will enroll 500 patients from about 100 medical centers around the world.
-If the MISTIE approach proves to be effective in this large-scale clinical trial, it could dramatically change the way intracerebral hemorrhage is treated throughout the world!
+In September 2013, a phase 3 study, MISTIE III, was funded by the US National Institutes of Health to enroll 500 patients from about 100 medical centers around the world.
+The MISTIE approach in this large-scale clinical trial could dramatically change the way intracerebral hemorrhage is treated throughout the world.

 MedPage: Hematoma attack cuts edema in brain bleed (12-Feb-2013)